-Start by adding the self rising flour and yogurt into a mixing bowl and mixing together until combined and smooth dough remains.
+Start by adding the self-rising flour and yogurt into a mixing bowl and mix until combined and smooth.
 If adding cheese, gently mix it through at the end.

 - Make them vegan– Switch out the Greek yogurt for plant based yogurt, such as unsweetened coconut yogurt or soy yogurt.
 Try to use a brand that is naturally thicker, to form a smooth dough.